nicolaspartearroyo/portfolio2/README.md

 ### `node server.js`

-Put on server.js file your email address and password and save it before you launch node server.js (be sure to be on ./src folder.\
+Put on server.js file your email address and password on lines 16/17 and save it before you launch node server.js (be sure to be on ./src folder.\